bottledcode/atlas-db/docs/system-tables.md

 # System Tables

-AtlasDb has a few system tables that can be queried for debugging.
+AtlasDb has a few system tables that can be queried for debugging in the `meta.db` database.
 Writing to these tables is not recommended and may cause severe and unrecoverable issues.

 ## `__migrations`